Types of Business Entities Commonly Used, Their Residence and Their Basic Tax Treatment

 Basic Rules on Loss Relief

-- The taxpayers may choose to carry back the losses to the previous year, or they may choose to carry forward the losses indefinitely.
+Secondly, taxpayers may choose to carry back the losses to the previous year, or they may choose to carry forward the losses indefinitely.
 In the case of carry-back, any losses may be offset against the profits of the preceding year up to EUR 1 million.
 An offset by way of carry-forward is possible up to EUR 1 million annually without restriction.
 Regarding negative income that exceeds the EUR 1 million threshold, in each subsequent year only 60% of additional income can be offset against such losses carried forward.
 The transfer of a share percentage over 50% may result in a total forfeiture of carry-forward not yet offset.
 These rules exceptionally do not apply if there are hidden reserves taxable in Germany reaching the amount of the carry-forward not yet offset.
-With retroactive effect as of January 2016 a new regulation became law offering an additional possibility to avoid the forfeiture of the carry forward not yet offset under very strict requirements, eg the maintenance of the same business over a certain period of time and no participation in a tax group or partnership.
+Furthermore, these regulations do not apply in the case of intra-group acquisitions of shareholdings (ie, group relief).
+However, the requirements for this are very strict and hard to meet.

 Imposed Limits on Deduction of Interest